Design System for Product

 Actions

-• Audited all solutions for common interface elements.
-Standardized interaction design patterns and associated code wherever the stack allowed.
+• Version 1 (2012–2015): Audited all solutions for common interface elements; standardized interaction patterns and code where the stack allowed.
+Conducted competitive analysis; presented risk to the Shareholder Council and secured investment.

-• Established a dedicated function within the product group — UX designers, front-end developers, and a fractional product manager — responsible for creating and maintaining standards, governance, and cross-team communication.
+• Version 3 (2018–2020): Established a dedicated product group function with UX designers, front-end developers, and a fractional product manager; defined governance and cross-functional processes for design and engineering collaboration.

 Outcome & Impact

-• Three generations of a progressively more sophisticated design system, delivered over ten years.
+• Three successive design system generations delivered over ten years.

 • UX delivery throughput increased; visual consistency across all licensable software established and maintained.